-- Manage a portfolio of both local and national donors and prospects, working closely with Executive and Leadership staff as needed to project-manage complex funder relationships
+- Manage a multi-million dollar portfolio of both local and national donors and prospects, working closely with Executive and Leadership staff as needed to project-manage complex funder relationships

 - In partnership with fellow National Directors, effectively manage complex funder relationships and engage team members to participate robustly in opportunities to maximize funding across Donor Impact, Corporate, and Institutional teams

-- Contribute meaningfully to a Growth Capital Campaign, working in partnership with the Chief Development & Marketing Officer, AVP of Development, and CEO to identify, qualify, cultivate, and solicit individual donors capable of making a significant gift
+- Contribute meaningfully to a Growth Capital Campaign, working in partnership with the Chief Development & Marketing Officer, AVP of Development, and CEO to identify, qualify, cultivate, and solicit individual donors capable of making commitments of $1M+

-- Inform event fundraising strategy, leveraging two large Scribbles to Novels galas (New York and San Francisco) to inspire donors and secure their financial support.
-Contribute to cross-team conversations about fresh and new ways to engage and solicit donors via in-person events, both large and small
+- Inform event fundraising strategy and contribute to cross-team conversations about fresh and new ways to engage and solicit donors via in-person events, both large and small

 - Effectively manage a team of geographically dispersed staff, including a Director of Donor Impact (West Coast), a Director of Donor Impact (Boston) and a Director of Annual Giving.
 Provide coaching, ongoing support, creative thinking, and a commitment to professional development